MikaGunn/TurtleBot3-ROS2-Humble-Navigation-Manipulation/README.md

 # TurtleBot3 ROS 2 Humble — Navigation, Simulation & Manipulation

-A reproducible **ROS 2 Humble** workspace setup for TurtleBot3 covering **mobile robot simulation, teleoperation, SLAM/navigation, and TurtleBot3 manipulation/MoveIt 2 packages**.
+A reproducible **ROS 2 Humble** workspace setup for TurtleBot3 covering **mobile robot simulation, teleoperation, SLAM/navigation and TurtleBot3 manipulation/MoveIt 2 packages**.

-This repository was prepared from a working/development workspace that contained official ROBOTIS TurtleBot3 source repositories plus a saved occupancy-grid map.
-Instead of republishing thousands of unchanged upstream source files as personal code, this GitHub version keeps the **exact upstream repository revisions** in a `.repos` manifest and preserves the project-specific map and setup/troubleshooting documentation.
+This repository was prepared from a working/development workspace that contained official ROBOTIS TurtleBot3 source repositories plus a saved occupancy grid map.
+Instead of republishing thousands of unchanged upstream source files as personal code, this GitHub version keeps the **exact upstream repository revisions** in a `.repos` manifest and preserves the project specific map and setup/troubleshooting documentation.

 > **Important:** the TurtleBot3, DynamixelSDK, simulation, message, and manipulation packages are upstream ROBOTIS projects.
 They are dependencies, not claimed as original work in this repository.